orangecms/cat/README.md

+## About
-## playground / demo repo for HTML/CSS/JS stuff
+This is a playground / demo repo for HTML/CSS/JS stuff.

+In case of an emergency: `bash -c 'while true; do wget "http://thecatapi.com/api/image/get" --content-disposition; done;'`

+## Preview links
 Fancy button - this is the most awesome button ever seen (http://htmlpreview.github.io/?https://github.com/orangecms/cat/blob/master/fancy-button/index.html)